 A group of Ocean Lakes students recently started their own chapter of Amnesty International, a global volunteer organization committed to stopping human rights violations around the world.

 Amnesty International is a global human rights movement that originally started with respect to political dissidents.
-Amnesty was launched by Austin Stegerwald in efforts to bring awareness to human rights issues in the POD.
+Amnesty was launched by Austin Stegerwald in effort to bring awareness to human rights issues in the POD.

 “One thing I like about Amnesty International is that it’s focused on education,” government teacher Lisa Gibson said.
 “There’s a place for everyone in it to examine issues through the lens of human rights.”